lanterno/office-wall-clock/docs-site/usage/led-indicators.md

 - Green: Fully charged
 - Off: Not connected or no battery

-## Setup Mode Animation
+## Setup / Demo Animation

-When device boots with button pressed (or no saved WiFi):

-1. Top LED shows fast rainbow cycle
-2. Energy meter LEDs scroll left-right
-3. Device exposes WiFi AP: `WALL-CLOCK-SETUP`
-4. Connect to AP, then configure WiFi and API endpoint
+When you long‑press the button, the firmware triggers a rainbow animation on all LEDs.
+This is currently just a **visual demo** and a placeholder for future configuration modes.

 ## Error Patterns